avera1988/Comparative_genomics/README.md

         ./matrix.sh
         usage: ./matrix.sh list

-   For a Heatmap we ca use the following simple R code:
+   For a Heatmap we can use the following simple R code:

             library("gplots")
             table <- read.table(file="matrix_aai_core.csv", header=TRUE, sep=",")